 If convicted, she faces 6-10 years in prison for practicing her religious beliefs.

-- LATEST NEWS: February 12, 2020: A small court in St. Petersburg has agreed to try the case involving Galina Shurinova as well as four other Scientologists for “organization of an extremist society, incitement of hatred or enmity, violation of human dignity, and illegal business operations.”
+- On 12 February 2020, a small court in St. Petersburg has agreed to try the case involving Galina Shurinova as well as four other Scientologists for “organization of an extremist society, incitement of hatred or enmity, violation of human dignity, and illegal business operations.”